Jean-François Lyotard: Work

 Lyotard's work is characterized by a persistent opposition to universals, métarécits (meta-narratives), and generality.
 He is fiercely critical of many of the "universalist" claims of the Enlightenment, and several of his works serve to undermine the fundamental principles that generate these broad claims.

-In his writings of the early 1970s, he rejects what he regards as theological underpinnings of both Karl Marx and Sigmund Freud: "In Freud, it is Judaical, critical sombre (forgetful of the political); in Marx it is catholic.
+In his writings of the early 1970s, Lyotard rejects what he regards as theological underpinnings of both Karl Marx and Sigmund Freud: "In Freud, it is Judaical, critical sombre (forgetful of the political); in Marx it is catholic.
 Hegelian, reconciliatory (...) in the one and in the other the relationship of the economic with meaning is blocked in the category of representation (...)
 Here a politics, there a therapeutics, in both cases a laical theology, on top of the arbitrariness and the roaming of forces".
 Consequently, he rejected Theodor W. Adorno's negative dialectics because he viewed them as seeking a "therapeutic resolution in the framework of a religion, here the religion of history."
 In Lyotard's "libidinal economics" he aimed at "discovering and describing different social modes of investment of libidinal intensities".